Josef had long dark curly hair and a roguish smile. He stood aside from the tiller. ‘Fancy a go?’ he said. We were speaking Russian.

 Back in 1994 confident, rich young Russians were something of a novelty.

-When I showed up in Vladivostok later that year, Felix suggested we go out on the yacht.
+When I showed up in Vladivostok later that year, Josef suggested we go out on the yacht.
 I wasn’t sure what to expect – the scale of the vessel, with a couple of luxury suites downstairs, surprised me.

 Me at the tiller